tbsalling/aisutils/README.md

 Roadmap
 -------
-free-text filter expressions for AIS messages event triggering message archiving in Big Data stores export of KML-files for Google Earth
+More advanced free-text filter expressions for AIS messages event triggering message archiving in Big Data stores export of KML-files for Google Earth